RSCPlus/rscplus/README.md

 You can also probably just import it into Eclipse if you use that.

 ## Download

+*NOTE: If you don't trust this build, go to the Building section above and review the code for safety.*

 **Latest**: https://dl.dropboxusercontent.com/u/61045381/rscplus.zip

-*Do not trust any other client based off of this source without the source code being available.*
+*Do not trust any other client based off of this source without the source code being available and reviewing it (I expect you to do the same with this one).*

-*NOTE: If you don't trust this build, go to the Building section above and review the code.*